fspms/firefly-iii-ai/README.md

 - **Tag Required**: The `TAG_FILTER` variable must be set to use the `/process-existing` endpoint
 - **Latest Transactions**: By default, only the 100 most recent transactions are processed per check
 - **Configurable Limit**: Use `TAG_LIMIT` to adjust the maximum number of transactions processed
+- **Automatic Tag Removal**: The processing tag is automatically removed after successful processing to prevent loops

 ## Debug Mode